Diagnosis | Physical Activity | Medications | Self-Management

 It’s important to consult your health professional about a routine that is moderate and will strengthen the appropriate muscles in your back and reduce potential harm from doing exercises incorrectly.
 There are many fitness centres and organizations that have exercise programs which target people with back pain and arthritis.
 You can also find more information on simple steps to incorporate physical activity into your everyday life.

-- Research Reviews on Exercise for Back Pain - Reviews put together by the Cochrane Library on whether exercise is beneficial for back pain and other MSD conditions.
+- Research Reviews on Exercise for Musculoskeletal Conditions - Reviews put together by the Cochrane Library on whether exercise is beneficial for back pain and other MSD conditions.

 - Interactive Back Exercises Tutorial – Although there is no research evidence that identifies particular exercises as being better than others – This tutorial suggests some exercises that you can explore.
 The goal is keep you back and body active.
 Prolonged bed rest does not help back pain and it reduces your overall physical and mental health.